 This gives you super soft idly provided you take care of the other 3 factors.
 For those who are not accessible to fresh stock, other ingredients like fenugreek seeds or poha are used to aid the fermentation.

-2. Non-iodized salt for idli recipe: always use enough non iodized salt, avoid iodized salts since it do not favor the fermentation process.
+2. Non-iodized salt: always use enough non iodized salt, avoid iodized salts since it do not favor the fermentation process.

-3. Temperature to ferment batter for soft idli recipe: Cold climates do not favor fermentation process.
+3. Temperature to ferment batter: Cold climates do not favor fermentation process.
 So keep your batter in a warm place.
 If you live in cold countries, use a preheated oven for fermenting it.
 Or turn on the light in the oven.